Instrument Management Overview

 Select the applicable condition from the dropdown, add any further comments, and select the "Inspected on" if it is different than the day you are logging this inspection.
 Click "Add an inspection" to update this instrument's condition!

 Inspection Comments can be edited by clicking "edit" next to the inspections.
-The inspected by, Condition, nor the inspected date can be edited after logging the inspection.
+The inspected by, Condition, and the inspected date cannot be edited after logging the inspection.

 Locations